collabnix/dockerlabs/beginners/install/from-source/README.md

 ]
 ```

-## Verify if you are able to access Swarm Mode Cluster
+## Verify if you are able to access Swarm Mode Cluster running on other node

 ```
 Captain'sBay==>sudo docker node ls